-Vancouver is Canada’s third-largest city, but already more significant than other Canadian cities for cryptocurrency, and one of the top cities in the world.
+Vancouver is Canada’s third-largest city, but already more significant than other Canadian cities for cryptocurrency and one of the world’s top cities.

-Being close to Asian markets and US technology centres around San Francisco, accessible via the second busiest airport in Canada certainly helps.
-Add to this, the Vancouver area is home to a large immigrant community (primarily Asian, South Asian, European and Filipino) provides a diverse international community.
+Being close to Asian markets and US technology centres around San Francisco, accessible via Canada’s second busiest airport certainly helps.
+The Vancouver area is home to a large immigrant community (primarily Asian, South Asian, European and Filipino) provides a diverse international community.

 Cryptocurrency Meetups and Startups in Vancouver

 Where can you get involved?
 There are several organisations and meet-up.
-The first cryptocurrency meetup was BitcoinCoop, they host meetings, operate a co-working space and host a yearly conference called Coinfest.org that has been running sine 2013.
+The first cryptocurrency meetup was BitcoinCoop, they host meetings, operate a co-working space and host a yearly conference called Coinfest.org running sine 2013.